 The browser is too painful to be my only way of getting online, but in a pinch it’s fantastic.
 This is the only Kindle model that has this feature.
 All the other 3G versions only let you access Wikipedia and the Amazon store.

 I considered a tablet instead, but for reading on the road there was really no contest.
 The Kindle is cheaper, smaller and lighter, the battery life is measured in weeks rather than hours, the screen is so much better in sunlight, and I can happily lie on the beach without worrying about it.

 Thanks to a cheap case I bought off eBay, it looks like a plain notebook if I need to pull it out on the street to check directions.
 There’s no way I’d even think of doing that with any tablet.
 I’d be far too much of a target.

-I worked in IT when I wasn’t travelling, so data backup has long been a concern of mine.
-I just know too many travellers who have lost irreplaceable data due to hard drive failures and theft among other reasons.
+I worked in IT when I wasn’t traveling, so data backup has long been a concern of mine.
+I just know too many travelers who have lost irreplaceable data due to hard drive failures and theft, among other reasons.
 Do you want to lose every single photo from your US road trip, your cruise on Halong Bay, and everywhere else you’ve been?
 Probably not.

 I copy photos to my laptop each night, then use Crashplan+ to do the rest.
 For a few bucks a month it automatically manages backups to both online storage and a portable hard drive that I keep in my pack, all without me having to think about it.
 Before splashing out on that subscription I backed everything up manually, but found that I was forgetting to do it too often for my liking.

-Although I use a Seagate portable drive and it works fine, I’d be looking at the rugged Transcend version if I was buying a new one.
+Although I use a Seagate portable drive and it works fine, I’d be looking at the rugged Transcend version if I were buying a new one.

 For the small amount of hassle involved, the peace of mind is more than worth it.
 Don’t risk losing all of your digital memories.